 This analysis is a great tool for understanding your customers and knowing how to best target them.

-Conjoint analysis is a statistical technique used to determine how customers value different attributes that make up an individual product or service.
-The objective of conjoint analysis is to determine what combination of a limited number of attributes is most influential on customer’s likelihood to purchase the product.
+Conjoint analysis is a survey-based statistical technique used to determine how customers value different attributes that make up an individual product or service.
+The objective of conjoint analysis is to determine what combination of a limited number of attributes is most influential on a customer’s likelihood to purchase the product.
 You’ll be able to use this information when considering future product features, pricing, forecasting market shares and for predicting the potential value of a new product or service.

-Conjoint is a great tool for testing current products against competitors, or against products you may be looking at developing in future.
+Conjoint analysis is a great tool for testing current products against competitors, or against products you may be looking at developing in future.

 MaxDiff, short for Maximum Difference Scaling, is an analysis based on choice, where customers engage in a trade-off exercise regarding different pairs of product attributes or features.
 This analysis allows us to determine how customers evaluate all possible pairs of attributes within the displayed set and choose the one that reflects the maximum preference or importance to them.